Black Gold (TV series): Second season

 The second season (premiered August 8, 2009) only follows one rig, Big Dog rig number 28, owned by Autry Stephens.
 The season is centered around the requirement given by Stephens to finish four wells in 50 days in order to maintain the lease on the land.
 One notable returning character is Gerald Williams, who was fired in the previous season.

 Third season

 The third season, premiered September 9, 2010 follows Big Dog rig 28 wildcatting on hostile landowner Peggy Hauser's land.

 Fourth season

 The fourth season began on November 30, 2011, airing Wednesdays at 10pm.
 Again it follows Big Dog rig 28.

 Fifth season

-In August 2012, truTV ordered a 10-episode fifth season of the series, slated to begin in the winter television the new season will begin airing December 19, 2012 at 10pm.
+In August 2012, truTV ordered a 10-episode fifth season of the series.
+The season began airing on December 19, 2012, and the season finale aired February 20, 2013.

 Sixth season and cancellation

 On April 4, 2013, Black Gold star Brandon Watson was arrested for driving while under the influence and hit-and-run.
 Soon after his arrest TruTv removed Black Gold from its website, cancelling the show along with the sixth season, which was set to air December 16, 2013.